 If you have sore hands, for example, get an upper body massage that excludes your hands and do your own very gentle massage on your hands before letting someone else touch them.
 I do my own 30 minute massage on my hands and forearms nearly every evening and it’s transforming.
 Here’s how I do it:

 When my injury was acute, I also used a tool called the Armaid which was very helpful.
 It has a significant drawback, though, which prevents me from using it today.
 It requires too much physical strength in the hands to operate, so while I’m doing therapy I’m also stressing the same tissues I’m trying to heal.
 For this reason, I had family members assist me to do massage on my forearms using Armaid.
-Now, I prefer my own invention, the Massage Track, because I can use it on my own without further stressing my injury.
+Now, I prefer my own invention, the Massage Track, because I can use it on my own using bodyweight without further stressing my injury.

 - Pressure heals